Together for Water 💦 Documentary Project

 Many community residents experience rashes as a result of the river pollution.
 Outtakes from the film.

-Upon the initiative of two communities in the Chocó—the Afro-descendent community of La Chiquita, and the Indigenous Awá community of Guadualito, located in San Lorenzo Canton, Esmeraldas Province—Selvas Producciones and Roots & Routes IC are co-producing the documentary film, Hope & Struggle in the Ecuadorian Chocó Rainforest.
-This documentary highlights the situation for the two communities and the first constitutionally-based Rights of Nature lawsuit in the world they initiated as a result.
+This documentary highlights the situation for the two Black and Indigenous Awá communities and the first constitutionally-based Rights of Nature lawsuit in the world that they initiated to demand their rights amidst these circumstances.
 They want the oil palm companies to repair the damage and respect all beings that inhabit Nature: people, spiritual beings, rivers, forests, mangroves, and distinct species of trees, medicinal and food plants, mammals, amphibians, birds and invertebrates.
 This handcrafted, tender, fragmentary story packs a punch as forest peoples treated as disposable come together across cultures.

 Their message: The Chocó exists and Black and Indigenous Lives Matter!

-Eriberto Gualinga and La Chiquita youth filming in the rainforest.
+Eriberto Gualinga (Selvas Producciones) and La Chiquita youth filming in the rainforest.
+Photo by Juli Hazlewood.

 This way they are the ones who film some of the themes and sequences of the documentary, sharing their own stories in their respective communities.
-The film is narrated by Indigenous Sarayaku film teacher and Executive Director of Selvas Producciones, Eriberto Gualinga who led the film school, and Christian and Gaby—Black and Awá community youth.
+The film is narrated by a conversation between Indigenous Sarayaku film teacher and Director of Selvas Producciones, Eriberto Gualinga, who led the film school, and Christian Nazareno and Gaby Caujiboy—Black and Awá community youth, respectively.
 Christian and Gaby seed hope of something new as they narrate and weave together youth interviewing community leaders and regional historians.
 They lead us on a journey into the Chocó rainforest communities, the river’s shores, the polluted waters, and back again to the youth learning how to capture it all.

 The film highlights a lawsuit which has been going on for 20 years.
 The lawsuit started as a civil suit, and was partially ruled in favor of the communities, but nothing has changed since the ruling.
 Even though the communities have been standing strong in their lawsuit their efforts continue to be invisibilized, and has only worsened.
 In 2017, when the lawsuit was still a civil suit case, the judge ruled partially in favor of the communities.
 The ruling, however, was ambiguous and has not resulted in any changes.
 Oil palm plantation expansion and subsequent violation of rights is still rampant in Esmeraldas and throughout the country.